jbemmel/netsim-examples/BGP/EVPN-VXLAN-to-hosts/README.md

 With anycast gw:
 0.0.0.0/0 via next hop 10.1.0.1
 ```
-Every server would pick one of the two leaf links (unless a bonded LAG links were used)
+Every server would pick one of the two leaf links (unless bonded LAG links were used)

 ## Identical IP configuration towards each server
 Instead of unique link IP pairs, both switch pairs could reuse the same sequence of IPs